-Native plants are species of trees, shrubs, vines, wild flowers, grasses, and ferns that grew in eastern North America before Colonial times and coevolved, over millennia, with the region’s animals, insects, amphibians, bacteria, and fungi.
+Native plants are species of trees, shrubs, vines, wild flowers, grasses, and ferns that grow regionally, with origins prior to colonization that have coevolved, over millennia, with the region’s animals, insects, amphibians, bacteria, and fungi.
 Many of these native species depend on one another for survival, and their interrelationships help sustain ecosystems.

 The naturally occurring form of a native plant is called a native species, also referred to as a “true native” or “wild-type.”
 Most plants reproduce by seed in the wild, with seeds developing when flowers are pollinated, mixing genes from multiple individuals.
 This genetic diversity leads to variations in how individual plants respond to conditions such as heat, drought, excessive rain, cold, and pollution, helping the species as a whole cope with environmental change.